allegheny-college-cmpsc-101-fall-2023/primality-testing-starter/README.md

 - This assignment will be submitted on GitHub following the expectations in the syllabus on
 [Assignment Submission](https://github.com/allegheny-college-cmpsc-101-fall-2023/course-materials#assignment-submission).
+- modifications to the gatorgrade.yml file are not permitted without explicit instruction.
 - To begin, read this `README` and the
 [Primality Testing project description](https://proactiveprogrammers.com/data-abstraction/engineering-efforts/primality-testing/) on the Proactive Programmers website.